alessanderviana/terraform-n-docker-swarm/README.md

 A Docker Swarm cluster started up with terraform and saltstack.

-To replicate this environment you'll need to have a Google Cloud account, clone this repository and follow the steps below:
+To replicate this environment you'll need to have a Google Cloud account, fork this repository and follow the steps below:

  ## 1) Change the variables at the start of the swarm-cluster.tf file